bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_extra.md

 Hello web world:
     Try making more routes
-    Try putting some html in (headers, links...) what if we return a number
+    Try putting some html in (headers, links...) what if you return a number

 As a quick aside, you can think of a handler as a financial advisor,